South Africa announces $26 billion to help struggling nation

 JOHANNESBURG (AP) — South Africa’s president on Tuesday announced an “extraordinary budget” of $500 billion rand ($26 billion) to address the huge socioeconomic effects of the coronavirus pandemic, saying that “our country and the world we live in will never be the same again.”

-President Cyril Ramaphosa in a national address said the amount is roughly 10% of the country’s GDP.
+President Cyril Ramaphosa in a national address said the “historic” amount is roughly 10% of the country’s GDP.
 The top priorities are combating the virus and relieving “hunger and social distress” as millions of South Africans struggle to survive, said Ramaphosa, adding that the budget will be described more fully in the coming days.

 One-tenth of the new special budget will go toward the country’s most vulnerable people over the next six months in one of the world’s most unequal nations.
 The pandemic has exacerbated the inequalities, Ramaphosa said.